daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D3: July 27 2017

+**Today's Progress**: Playing round with Javascript, building simple web apps.

+**Thoughts:** Really enjoying Treehouse, and also have been listening to Frontier podcasts.

 ## R1D2: July 25 2017

 **Today's Progress**: JavaScript with Treehouse. prompt, alert, document.write.